placelplacel/ossu-cs-notes/README.md

 2. As an exhibit displaying my progress thus far

 ## Numbering Convention
-Two digit number with the first digit representing the subject and the second digit representing the course.
+**For top-level/course directories:** Two digit number with the first digit representing the subject and the second digit representing the course.

+**For files within the course directories:** The usual serial numbering scheme but zero-indexed!